CAAPIM/Microgateway/get-started/get-further/demo-with-live-api-creator/README.md

 Operated by CA API Gateway OAuth Toolkit (CA OTK) to manage OAuth client authentication and authorization.
-Additionally, the plugin `PolicySDK` serves signed certificate to each Microgateway node based on the Microgateway OAuth client ID.
+Additionally, the plugin `PolicySDK` serves signed certificates to each Microgateway node based on the Microgateway OAuth client ID.
+It can also serves signed certificates to microservices.

 ### Microgateway <a name="microgateway"></a>
-Exposes and protect microservices APIs.
+Exposes and protects microservices APIs.

+### Edge Gateway <a name="edge-gateway"></a>
+Exposes and protects public APIs and orchestrates backend Microgateway's APIs.

 ## Prerequisites <a name="prerequisites"></a>